University of Potsdam: International partnerships

 A cooperation among the universities in Berlin (Humboldt University of Berlin, Technische Universität Berlin, Free University of Berlin) and University of Potsdam exists, which allows students of these universities to take courses at the respective partner universities, in accordance with their curriculum.

 The University of Potsdam is well connected: it has found scientific partners of international standing with the Potsdam-Institute for Climate Impact Research and the German Institute for Human Nutrition – both institutes of the Leibniz Association – as well as the Helmholtz Centre Potsdam – German Research Centre for Geosciences.
 Close cooperation and joint professorships also exist with the Max Planck Institute for Molecular Plant Physiology, the Max Planck Institute of Colloids and Interfaces, the Max Planck Institute for Gravitational Physics, and many other research institutions.
 Last but not least, the university collaborates with both institutes of the Fraunhofer Gesellschaft in the Science Park Potsdam-Golm, a research campus that is growing in significance far beyond Germany's borders.
 Similarly, the Hasso Plattner Institute of University of Potsdam in cooperation with Stanford University offers a design school based in Stanford University, the Hasso Plattner Institute of Design.
 While it is located at Stanford University, various partnerships as well as a degree is offered through University of Potsdam.

 The university offers a number of German courses, organizes intercultural training workshops, and matches up tandem-partners who want to learn one another's language.
 Selected study programs, in particular several Master programs, may also be completed in English.

 International partnerships offer opportunities to spend one semester or a full year at one of many partner universities.
-Jewish studies in Israel, sports management in Australia, language and politics in Moscow, or an excursion to Montana to visit the geographical center of the Earth – the choice among about 300 partnerships is great.
-From a regular course of study or an internship to a double degree or Ph.D. studies – everything is possible.
+This includes Jewish studies in Israel, sports management in Australia, and language and politics in Moscow.
 Potsdam is a popular choices both for the Erasmus and Tempus as well as for the Fulbright program and the international programs of the German Academic Exchange Service (DAAD).